Tax authorities report large-scale tax evasion schemes: what is known about “business fragmentation” in retail chains

 • demands for tax fairness between small and large businesses.

-Although the names of the retail chains have not yet been disclosed, if violations are proven, companies may face:
+Although the names of the retail chains have not yet been disclosed, if violations are proven, the companies may face:

-• additional tax liabilities;
+• additional tax assessments;

 • fines and penalties;

-Previous cases
+Previous Cases

 Reading now